-In the high tide and low tide chart, we can see that the first high tide was at 4:06 am and the next high tide will be at 4:47 pm.
-The first low tide will be at 10:19 am and the next low tide at 11:05 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 6:38 am and the next high tide at 5:58 pm.
+The only low tide of the day was at 11:53 am.

-The lunar phase is a Waxing Crescent.
-Today we will have 14 hours and 56 minutes of sun.
-The solar transit will be at 1:25 pm and the length of time the moon will be visible will be 11 hours and 18 minutes.
+The lunar phase is a First Quarter Moon.
+Today we had 11 hours and 37 minutes of sun.
+The solar transit was at 1:08 pm and the length of time the moon will be visible will be 9 hours and 18 minutes.

-The tidal coefficient today is 63 (average).
-At noon the tidal coefficient drops to 60 to end the day with a tidal coefficient of 57.
-The tide heights today are 6.9 ft, 1.3 ft, 7.9 ft and 2.0 ft.
+The tidal coefficient today is 49, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient drops to 48 to end the day with a tidal coefficient of 50.
+The tide heights today are 6.2 ft, 3.6 ft and 7.5 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for La Push (Quillayute River) which is of 10.5 ft and a minimum height of -2.6 ft.

 Tide timetable for La Push (Quillayute River).
 The times are generated in local time in Washington and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for La Push (Quillayute River) are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).